-Short term funds are debt funds that buy the debt securities of companies for a period of 1 to 3 years.
+Short term funds are debt mutual funds that buy the debt securities of companies for a period of 1 to 3 years.
 These funds mostly take exposure only in quality companies that have a proven record of repaying their loans on time as well as have sufficient cash flows from their business operations to justify the borrowing.

-Unlike equity funds, they fluctuate less in a bear market and thus carry less risks and more stability.
+Unlike equity mutual funds, they fluctuate less in a bear market and thus carry less risks and more stability.

 They are highly liquid and easily convertible to cash, thus in times of emergency these bonds can be used for cash requirements.